devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Provider Package

-The Provider Package [\[53\]](https://pub.dev/packages/provider) is an open-source package for Flutter published by Remi Rousselet in 2018.
+The Provider Package [\[53\]](https://pub.dev/packages/provider) is a State Management solution for Flutter published by Remi Rousselet in 2018.
 It has since then been endorsed by the Flutter Team on multiple occasions \[54\], \[55\] and Rousselet and the Flutter Team are now devolving it in cooperation.
 The package is basically a prettier interface for Inherited Widgets [\[36\]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
 You can use Provider to expose State from a Widget at the top of the tree to any number of Widgets below it in the tree.

 As a quick reminder: Data in Flutter always flows **downwards**.
 If you want to access data from multiple locations within your Widget Tree, you have to place it at one of their common ancestors so they can both access it through their BuildContexts.
 This practice is called *“lifting State up”* and it is very common within declarative frameworks [\[56\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).